HumanCellAtlas/data-store/README.md

    * `DSS_S3_CHECKOUT_BUCKET`
    * `DSS_S3_CHECKOUT_BUCKET_TEST`

-1. If you wish to run the unit tests, you must create two more S3 buckets, one for test data and another for test fixtures, and set the environment variables `DSS_S3_BUCKET_TEST` and `DSS_S3_BUCKET_TEST_FIXTURES` to the names of those buckets.
+1. If you wish to run the unit tests, you must define two more S3 buckets, one for test data and another for test fixtures, and set the environment variables `DSS_S3_BUCKET_TEST` and `DSS_S3_BUCKET_TEST_FIXTURES` to the names of those buckets.

-Hint: To create S3 buckets from the command line, use `aws s3 mb --region REGION s3://BUCKET_NAME/`.

 #### Configure GCP